 Also, as the Bank was established in order to assume certain assets and liabilities of Kaupthing, and the Bank employs a number of individuals previously employed by Kaupthing, negative sentiment by certain customers of Kaupthing can be directed at the Bank and its employees, by virtue of perceived connections with Kaupthing, and could cause reputational damage for the Bank.
-The Bank has received correspondence from an individual who previously had business dealings with Kaupthing, alleging that the Bank has not conducted sufficient internal due diligence to ensure that its management and directors are fit and proper to carry on the operations of a financial institution, on the basis that certain individuals who are employed by the Bank were also employed by its predecessor Kaupthing or the other Icelandic banks at the time of the financial crisis in 2008.
-In May 2018, the Bank received further correspondence from this individual, which stated that he had filed a criminal complaint with the prosecutor in Iceland concerning Kaupthing's alleged wrongful appropriation of assets during the "winding up" process of Kaupthing.
-Included in the correspondence described above was information which the individual claimed supports his allegations against the Bank and those employees named in the correspondence.
-The Bank has considered the allegations in this correspondence, along with the related materials, and has conducted its own review of these allegations and related materials, including with support of external counsel, and it remains of the view that the allegations are without merit and that those employees named in the correspondence are indeed fit and proper.
+The Bank has received correspondence from an individual who previously had business dealings with Kaupthing, alleging that the Bank has not conducted sufficient internal due diligence to ensure that its management and directors are fit and proper to carry on the operations of a financial institution.
+The Bank remains of the view that the allegations are without merit and that those employees named in the correspondence are indeed fit and proper.
+See "The Bank is involved in a number of ongoing legal proceedings and is subject to investigations by governmental authorities - possible criminal complaint and related correspondence" below.
 There can be no assurance that this individual will not seek to make his allegations more public or seek to bring further claims against the Bank or its employees or directors, or that the Bank would prevail in any such claims.